tinybannedbooklibrary/tinybannedbooklibrary/README.md

 99. [An Indigenous Peoples' History of the United States by Dunbar-Ortiz, Roxanne](https://annas-archive.org/md5/364b0b458fb0510433a2457a2efedce6)
 100. [The 1619 Project: A New Origin Story](https://annas-archive.org/md5/59d3cea30d50ce187c7644da0c013ac6)

-This list will keep going, as of Febuary 20, 2023 the full list of banned or challenged books across the nation is about 1,600.
+This list will keep getting updated, as of Febuary 20, 2023 the full list of banned or challenged books across the nation is about 1,600.

 # Replication
 This type of site can be replicated and modified.
 Want to make a new library to include links to specific things like trans rights and trans resources?
 Fork this library and add links to it.
 Want to include more links to specific information about social justice, Black history, and radical politics?
 Fork this repo and create one.